 I would say that the overall trend for sustainability at events is positive, but there is a lot more work still to be done.

 Thank you for reading,

 By Barnaby Nash

 Please share your thoughts in the comments section below or reach out to me on social media.
-Did you attend the event, if so what was your highlight?
+What do you think makes an event a sustainable event?